susan-davis/stellar-core/BIBLE.md

 #### Earth
 #### Outlying Human Colonies
 #### The Galdorites
+#### The Kwom
-#### The
+#### The Denerons

 ### The Quellan Empire
 The Quellans are an expansionist empire of Proud Warrior Race Guys.
-The
+The Quellan Empire is the Stellar Union's chief rival in the region where the series takes place.
+Quellan society is tribal, and still organized around the social structures of nomadic tribal life on Quell f, the Quellan homeworld.

+The Quellans are strongly religious, and have an honour culture based on family and tribal loyalty bonds.
+The Empire, an authoritarian to totalitarian social structure that arose

 #### Quellan Ranks
 The Quellan rank system spans both military and civil society.
 Indeed, the